Heerozh/spectre/README.md

 # spectre

-*A spectre is haunting Market — the spectre of capitalism.*
+> *A spectre is haunting Market — the spectre of capitalism.*

-spectre is an quantitative trading library, targets GPU support(TODO) and keep it simple.
+spectre is an quantitative trading library, targets performance, GPU support(TODO) and still keep it simple.

 [Under construction]